sourish-cmi/Jacobi-Prior/README.md

 The script in this repo can be freely used and shared as long as the author and copyright information in the header remains intact and proper citation of this work is mentioned.

-## Jacobi Priors: An Alternate Bayesian Method for Supervised Learning
+## Jacobi Prior: An Alternate Bayesian Method for Supervised Learning

 This paper can be found here [...]